Programs : Brochure

 There will also be a required meeting about the course in May.

-The fall pre-departure course will meet on Tuesdays and Thursdays from 5:30-07:10 PM.
-Location TBA.
+The fall pre-departure course will meet on Tuesdays and Thursdays during the second half of fall semester from 5:30-07:10 PM.
+Location TBD.

 The Millau Viaduct in Millau, France is the tallest bridge in the world.

 Students are required to take the fall pre-departure course associated with this Winter Term course.
 All students will automatically be registered for the pre-departure course but must register themselves for the Winter Term course during registration for Winter Term.

 To cancel your participation in a program, complete the Winter Term Withdrawal questionnaire in your application.

 The tentative dates for the program are January 3-20, 2020.

 While official flight itineraries are typically distributed in early September, the tentative group departure/return point is TBD.

 Note: This information is subject to change based on airline changes and cancellations.